 If you can’t meet your own needs, it’s time to ask for help.
 Turns out it’s not a bad four-letter word after all.

-If you spend years of your life bending over backwards for everyone else, you just might forget how to bend forwards for yourself.
+If you spend years of your life bending over backward for everyone else, you just might forget how to bend forwards for yourself.
 You can have your needs met and still create meaningful connections with others by following the tips from this article.
 And when you put yourself first, you may find that joy and radical sense of satisfaction that you’ve been missing out on all this time.

 When was the last time you really put yourself first?
 Is your back still aching from carrying the weight of everyone around you?
 I’d love to hear from you in the comments below!